AshHartwell/Leamprov/content/pages/about.md

 There are a few ways you can get involved:

 * **Love seeing comedy?** We do shows!
 Our show is called "The Elephants In The Room", and is a fun high-energy show where audience suggestions get turned into hillarious scenes.
-We do frequent shows in Leamington, and also perform in the wider area (we have performed as part of Coventry City of Culture and are performing at Brighton Fringe).
+We do frequent shows in Leamington, and also perform in the wider area (we have performed as part of Coventry City of Culture and at Brighton Fringe).
 See our upcoming shows [here.](Leamprov "Shows")

 * **Want to learn improv?** We hold weekly workshops for all abilities.
 Most of our members that join have never done improv before, and we have a friendly community and no-pressure environment which will get you up and doing your first scenes in no time!
 [Click here](Leamprov "workshop") to find out more information about our workshops.